yanlingzhuang/yanlingzhuang.github.io/_pages/teaching.md

 Teaching Experience
 =======
-*	Teaching Assistant at DeGroote School of Business, McMaster University (September 2020 - January 2021).
+*	Teaching Assistant of Database Design Management and Applications at DeGroote School of Business, McMaster University (September 2020 - January 2021).
-* Teaching Assistant at School of Economics and Management, Dalian University of Technology (March 2018 - July 2018).
+* Teaching Assistant of Decision Support System and Knowledge Engineering at School of Economics and Management, Dalian University of Technology (March 2018 - July 2018).

 Industry Experience
 =======